n0jam/gcp-ctf-workshop/docs/hints.md

 <details>
   <summary>Hint 2</summary>

   Add your own Google Account to the GCP project by running:
-    `gcloud projects add-iam-policy-binding <project-id> --member=user:<your Google account> --role=roles/viewer --impersonate-service-account <terraform pipeline account>`
+    `gcloud projects add-iam-policy-binding $PROJECT_ID --member=user:<your Google account> --role=roles/viewer --impersonate-service-account <terraform pipeline account>`

 </details>

-When you completed the bonus challenge, you should be able to access this project in the cloud console in your browser.
+When you complete the bonus challenge, you should be able to access this project in the cloud console in your browser.
 Log in with the Google account you just added.

 You finished the challenge and pwnd the vulnerable Google Cloud Project!